 - Must have their driver’s license revoked for a minimum of 2 years.

-- Are subject to other penalties.
+- Is subject to other penalties.

 How Dangerous Is Xanax?

 The motivation behind the development of alprazolam and other benzodiazepines, as stated earlier, was to find safe and effective alternatives to older sedative and anxiolytic drugs.
-However, the dangers of abuse and dependence associated with alprazolam is greater than initially thought.
+However, the dangers of abuse and dependence associated with alprazolam are greater than initially thought.

 Multiple studies have reported that drinkers and former drug abusers experience significantly greater mental impairment when taking alprazolam than other people.
 This suggests that such groups are at greater risk of abusing alprazolam and may experience more severe adverse reactions if they do.

-Increases in emergency room visits due to alprazolam have increased in parallel with the increase in abuse observed in the last 10 years.
+Increases in emergency room visits due to alprazolam use have increased in parallel with the increase in abuse observed in the last 10 years.

 To share your story or talk to others who understand, visit our Forum today.